 The scheduling of closing varies every transaction.
 Often times the title company will reach out to the borrowers a few days before closing to schedule the details.
 In other instances, borrowers and Realtors are proactive and contact title to schedule the closing.

 Most title companies won’t allow a definitive closing time to be scheduled until a few days before closing.
 A handful of title companies won’t even allow a closing to be scheduled until they have the lender docs.

 The mortgage loan closing process typically takes about 45 to 60 minutes.
 All borrowers, including non-purchasing spouses, must be present to sign the mortgage closing documents (unless a power of attorney is created in advance).

-After all parties (i.e. the buyers and sellers) sign the loan documents, the title company electronically sends the signed loan documents to the lender for funding authorization.
+After all parties (i.e. the buyers and sellers) sign the loan documents, the title company electronically sends the signed loan documents to the lender for authorization.

-The lender will review the signed documents and then provide the title company with a “funding number” to access their wired funds.
-The title company provides the official notification to all parties that a loan has funded
+The lender will review the signed documents and then provide the title company with a “funding number” to access their wired money.
+The title company provides the official notification to all parties once completed.